 For the survey, the Session Name is NEVADA AAP WWAD, the Session Date is January 10, 2021, the Session Type is Town Hall, and the Chapter affiliation is Nevada.
 The rest of the questions are straight forward.

-The Nevada AAP is excited to sponsor the 2021 Nevada Health Conference hosted by Immunize Nevada.
-This is our message to conference attendees:
+The Nevada AAP was excited to sponsor the 2021 Nevada Health Conference hosted by Immunize Nevada.
+This was our message to conference attendees: